What is Azure Active Directory B2C?

 Azure Active Directory B2C provides business-to-customer identity as a service.
 Your customers use their preferred social, enterprise, or local account identities to get single sign-on access to your applications and APIs.

-Azure Active Directory B2C (Azure AD B2C) is a customer identity access management (CIAM) solution capable of supporting millions of users and billions of authentications per day.
-It takes care of the scaling and safety of the authentication platform, monitoring and automatically handling threats like denial-of-service, password spray, or brute force attacks.
+Azure AD B2C is a customer identity access management (CIAM) solution capable of supporting millions of users and billions of authentications per day.
+It takes care of the scaling and safety of the authentication platform, monitoring, and automatically handling threats like denial-of-service, password spray, or brute force attacks.

 Custom-branded identity solution

 Azure AD B2C is a white-label authentication solution.
 You can customize the entire user experience with your brand so that it blends seamlessly with your web and mobile applications.

 Single sign-on access with a user-provided identity

 Azure AD B2C uses standards-based authentication protocols including OpenID Connect, OAuth 2.0, and Security Assertion Markup Language (SAML).
 It integrates with most modern applications and commercial off-the-shelf software.